Joe Biden sexual misconduct allegation: Sexual assault allegation

-In a March 25, 2020, interview with Katie Halper, Reade alleged that Biden had pushed her against a wall, kissed her, put his hand under her skirt, penetrated her with his fingers, and asked, "Do you want to go somewhere else?"
+In a March 25, 2020, interview with Katie Halper, Reade alleged that Biden pushed her against a wall, kissed her, put his hand under her skirt, penetrated her with his fingers, and asked, "Do you want to go somewhere else?"
 Reade told National Public Radio (NPR) for an April 19 article, "His hands went underneath my clothing and he was touching me in my private areas and without my consent."
 Reade told The Intercept her impression was that Biden believed he had consent and was surprised when she rejected him.
 Reade told The New York Times for an April 12 article that when she pulled away from Biden, he looked puzzled and said, "Come on, man, I heard you liked me."
-She then said he told her "You're nothing to me, nothing," followed by "You're OK, you're fine."
+She then said he told her "You're nothing to me, nothing", followed by "You're OK, you're fine".
 Reade told NPR she could not remember the exact place or date of the incident, stating it was likely a basement of a D.C.
 Senate office building in the spring of 1993.

-Reade told The New York Times that, after the alleged assault, she had reported about harassment to three of Biden's aides (Ted Kaufman, Dennis Toner, and Marianne Baker), but did not mention the assault.
-She said that nothing happened as a result, so she wrote a complaint to a Senate personnel office, where she filled out a form to request counselling.
+Reade told The New York Times that, after the alleged assault, she reported the harassment to three of Biden's aides (Ted Kaufman, Dennis Toner, and Marianne Baker), but did not mention the assault.
+She said that nothing happened as a result, and so she filed a complaint with the Senate personnel office, where she filled out a form to request counselling.
 Reade told the Associated Press that her complaint to the Senate personnel office was about "retaliation" and "him wanting me to serve drinks because he liked my legs and thought I was pretty and it made me uncomfortable", with no explicit mention of sexual assault or sexual harassment.
 Reade does not have a copy of her Senate personnel office complaint.

-Reade also told The New York Times that her office duties were eventually reduced and that Kaufman later said that she did not fit the office, instructing her to find a new job.
+Reade told The New York Times that her office duties were eventually reduced and that Kaufman later said that she did not fit the office, instructing her to find a new job.
 However, Reade told the Associated Press that it was Toner who stated she did not fit the job and encouraged her to find another job, which the Associated Press noted was a contradiction with her account to The New York Times.
-In blog posts in January and April 2020, she wrote that no one in Washington, D.C. wanted to hire her after her firing.
+In blog posts in January and April 2020, she wrote that no one in Washington, D.C., wanted to hire her after her firing.